 Year Published: 2018

-Results: Eighty-six percent of teens reported talking with both parents and extended family about sex.
-Teens were more likely to report that parents than extended family shared messages about delaying sex and avoiding teen pregnancy and gave advice or shared information about sex.
-Teens were more likely to view extended family than parents as easy to talk with and as having shared life experiences, and some reported avoiding talk with parents about issues related to sexuality due to feeling awkward or fearing a negative reaction.
-Conclusion: Extended family may play a somewhat different role than parents in teens’ sexuality communication, but family members showed a largely common set of family values.
+Eighty-six percent of teens reported talking with both parents and extended family about sex.
+Teens were more likely to report that parents, rather than extended family, shared messages about delaying sex and avoiding teen pregnancy and gave advice or information about sex.
+Teens were more likely to view extended family, rather than parents, as easy to talk with and as having shared life experiences.
+Some teens reported that they avoid talking with parents about issues related to sexuality due to feeling awkward or fearing a negative reaction.

-Implications.: Extended family may be a valuable teen resource for sexuality communication, particularly when teens feel uncomfortable talking with parents.
+The findings from this study suggest that extended family may play a somewhat different role than parents in teens’ sexuality communication, but family members showed a largely common set of family values.
+Extended family members may be a valuable resource for sexuality communication, particularly when teens feel uncomfortable talking with parents.